Matrices

 A = spdiagm(100, 100, 0 => diag_vec, 1 => upper_vec)

-# Control output prefix type
+# Control output matrix prefix type

-A_sparse = spdiagm(0 => v_dense; prefix=MPIAIJ) # Create sparse from dense
+A_sparse = spdiagm(0 => v; prefix=MPIAIJ) # Create sparse matrix from vector

-Prefix Parameter
+Matrix Prefix Parameter

 Transpose Operations